oyenolaphilipinc/sumz/readme.md

 Features of Summize
 - Summarize an article from the web
 - Nice UI built by Dimanica team
-- make advanced RTK query API requests that fire on condition
+- Summarize PDF that are complex to read
-- save history using the local storage
+- Nice pricing that doesn't break your bank
 - handle form events and catch errors
 - implement copy to clipboard
 - write clean code